 Were there any limiting factors you uncovered during this process that you weren't even aware of before starting?

-Tread Athletics does a good job of assessing the athletes and their deficiencies during the intake portion of the program and some things that I was aware of, but not to the extent that we had discovered were my mobility issues, some issues I had in my throwing patterns and inability to block my lead leg correctly.
+Tread Athletics does a good job of assessing their athletes and their individual deficiencies during the intake portion of the program, and found some things that I wasn't aware of.
+We discovered my mobility issues and some issues I had in my throwing patterns including my inability to block my lead leg, correctly.

 Give us a short term and a long term goal that you're working towards.

 Long term: Get signed and play professional baseball.